Residence Permit

 Yes.
 B and C permit holders can apply for family reunification.
 Your spouse and children under 18 (under 21 for EU/EFTA nationals) are eligible.
 The application must be filed within five years of receiving your own permit (one year for non-EU families).
 Your family members will receive their own permits and can access the Swiss healthcare and education systems.

 Swiss residents are taxed on their worldwide income and wealth.
 Tax rates depend on your canton and municipality of residence — Zurich's marginal income tax rate is approximately 36-40% for high earners.
 Wealthy individuals who do not work in Switzerland may qualify for lump-sum taxation (forfait fiscal), where tax is calculated based on living expenses rather than actual income.
-We can advise on tax optimization strategies as part of the immigration planning process.
+Our accounting & tax team can advise on tax optimization strategies.

 Under current law, you can apply for Swiss citizenship after 10 years of residence (years spent in Switzerland between ages 8-18 count double).
 You must hold a C permit, demonstrate integration, and have no criminal record.
 The process involves federal, cantonal, and communal levels and takes 1-2 years from application to decision.